anhaidgroup/active_matcher/examples/Cluster-Example.md

 simplefilter(action="ignore", category=FutureWarning)
 ```

-## Step 4: Initialize Spark
+### Step 4: Initialize Spark

-Next we need to initialize Spark and for this example we will run on a cluster.
+Next we initialize Spark, which runs on a cluster for this example.
 ```
 spark =  SparkSession.builder\
                         .master('{url of Spark Master}')\